fab13n/lamtez/README.md

 ### Functions and function applications

-In languages inspired by lambda calculus, functions are introduced with the `fun` keyword.
+In languages inspired by lambda calculus, functions are introduced by a $\lambda$ sign; In Lamtez as in ML we represent it with the `fun` keyword; we tolerate also the backslash `\\`, visually more similar, used by Haskell, more concise, but which might make the code look more cryptic at first sight.

 The complete syntax for a function is `fun x: body`.
 Parameters can be annotated with types, through the `::` infix operator: `fun x :: nat: body`.
 The result type can also be specified, although it can normally be inferred by the compiler: `fun x :: nat :: unit: body`.

-Lamtez supports multi argument functions, through currying (nested functions returning functions, a standard idiom in λ-calcullus inspired languages) (NOT YET IMPLEMENTED for user-defined functions; pass products instead, for now).
+Lamtez supports multi argument functions, but contrary to ML-inspired languages, they are encoded through tuples rather than through currying (nested functions returning functions, a standard idiom in λ-calcullus inspired languages).
+Currying is mainly useful for partial applications, and their usefulness is not demonstrated for Tezos smart contracts.
+They can always be encoded through eta-expansion if needed.
+Finally, currying leads to cumbersome code at best, in a target language that doesn't support closures.

-Functions are applied the ML/λ-calculus way, by putting the arguments after the function, without parentheses nor separating commas, i.e. what's written `f(x, y)` in C-inspired syntaxes is written `f x y`.
-Application is left-associative, i.e. `f x y z` is read as `(((f x) y) z)`.
-Parentheses are still needed for nested function applications, e.g `f(g(x), g(y))` in C would give `f (g x) (g y)`.
+Functions are syntactically applied the ML/λ-calculus way, by putting the arguments after the function, without parentheses nor separating commas, i.e. what's written `f(x, y)` in C-inspired syntaxes is written `f x y`, and equivalent to `f(x, y)`, the application of function `f` to the pair `(x, y)`.
+Parentheses are still needed for nested function applications, e.g. what would be written `f(g(x), g(y))` in C would give `f (g x) (g y)` in Lamtez, as in most ML dialects.

 Lamtez performs type inference, i.e. if there are enough hints in the code, it will correctly guess the types which the user omitted to write.
 However, unlike most other ML-family languages, polymorphism is not allowed, because the underlying Michelson VM doesn't support it (TODO: inner lambdas could be polymorphic, as long as it doesn't show on the outside type.
 Not sure hwo useful that would be in practice).
 So if the type inference algorithm determines that a function's best type is, say, `∀a: list a -> nat`, the compiler will emit an error and demand more type annotations rather than accepting

 Examples: